soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 specified header is checked for a specific pattern using regular expressions.
 If a match is found, the connector specified in the mapping will be used to redirect the message.
 Mappings are checked in descending order and are used on a first-match basis.
-At least one mapping must be defined, and at least one mapping must use the pattern `default` to assume a default if no other mappings were matched.
+At least one mapping must be defined, and at least one mapping must use the pattern `default` to assign the default action in case no other mappings find a match.
 Connectors must be defined before defining mappings, and mappings must be defined before defining listeners.
 Below is an example of defining various mappings:

 ```python
 import mail2beyond